-Calibrate the sand and dust feeder of the facility to dispense the mixture at a rate of $100 \pm 25$ grams per minute per square meter over the area concerned.
+Calibrate the sand and dust feeder of the facility to dispense the mixture at a rate of 100 ± 25 grams per minute per square meter over the area concerned.

 - (2) Clean and lubricate test firearm.
 Place firearm and its ammunition in the test chamber.
 The firearm should be in the horizontal position in which it would normally be fired.
-The ammunition complement will be 16 res. low bott velocity.
-10 rounds high bolt vel. (if bolt velocity applicable) Fully load the test firearm and place any safety switch in the "safe" position.
+The ammunition complement will be 16 test low bolt velocity.
+It rounds high bolt vel. (if bolt velocity applicable) Fully load the test firearm and place any safety switch in the "safe" position.
 Engineering judgment is necessary to determine the protection given the ammunition.
-Remaining magazines are normally covered with plastic bags. - (3) Cycle the safety from fire to safe every 5 rounds. - (4) At every 5 round interval verify the threatm is not loaded.
+Remaining magazines are normally covered with plastic bags. - (3) Cycle the safety from fire to safe every 5 rounds. - (4) At every 5 round interval verify the freatm is not loaded.

-Close the firearm as if to fire it and put the safety to the "Safe" or "On" position.
+Close the firearm as it to fire it and put the safety to the "Safe" or "On" position.

-Pull the tagger firmly (10 lbs. maximum) firearm must not fire.
+Pull the trigger firmly (10 lbs, maximum) firearm must not fire.

-With the finger off the taggers move the safety to the "Fire" or "Off" position firearm must not fire. - (5) Turn on the dust dispenser and allow to operate for one minute before firing.
+With the finger off the trigger move the safety to the "Fire" or "Off" position firearm must not fire. - (5) Turn on the dust dispenser and allow to operate for one minute before firing.

-The firing schedule for magazine-fed weapons is one magazine every 60 seconds. - (6) Use a clock continuously throughout each test so that a chronological of total test time is made.
+The firing schedule for magazine-fed weapons is one magazine every 60 seconds. - Use a clock continuously throughout each test so that a chronological record of total test time is made.
 The total time that the bolt remains open (to clear stoppages, to change magazines, etc.) is a critical measurement in this test. - (7) If the firings are performed without any malfunction that cannot be readily cleared by immediate action, i.e., one requiring the use of tools or weapon disassembly, continue the test until such a malfunction occurs or until all of the ammunition is fired. - (8) Disassemble the firearm over a white paper and weigh the amount of debris that is present in the main mechanism area.
 Photograph the disassembly (or video) at each major step.

-Data Required: Dynamic Sand and Dust Test
+Data Required: Dynamic Sand and Dust Test Record malfunctions.

+- Record malfunctions

-- Record malfunctions.
+- Record weight of debris found in the gun.

+Record same and dust dishere

-- Record same and dust dishered.
+- Record sand and dust dispensing rate

 - Record the time the gun is open to sand.

 - Record any firing of the firearm without the trigger being pulled.

-- Record any hang fires.
+Record any hang fires.